 Day 6: Takayama – Shirakawa – Kanazawa

 This morning, enjoy a drive through the mountainous Shokawa Valley to Shirakawa.
 This remote region of Japan is home to several UNESCO World Heritage Sites due to the unique Gassho-Zukuri-style (joined hands) thatched houses that can be found only here.
-Continue to the scenic town of Kanazawa, situated between the mountains and the Sea of Japan and once the country’s richest region.
+Continue to the scenic town of Kanazawa, situated between the mountains and the Sea of Japan-once the country’s richest region.
 Your Tour Director leads you on a tour of one of Japan’s greatest gardens, Kenroku-En, the “Garden of Six Qualities,” dating from the 1670s.
 Afterward, partake in a Gold Leaf Class, where you learn more about this ancient traditional craft and make your own bento box souvenir.
-Your included dinner tonight is at your choice of one of three restaurants at your hotel.

 Hotel: Hotel Nikko Kanazawa, 2 nights